ymw0331/vanilla-javascript-20-projects/readme.md

 **Nasa Pod** - _Fetch, Async/Await, NASA API, DOM, localStorage_<br>
 <em>
-The Nasa Pod project uses the NASA API to fetch the astronomy picture of the day and display it on the page.
-This project demonstrates advanced concepts such as asynchronous programming with Fetch and Async/Await, working with the DOM, and using localStorage to store user preferences.
-The beautiful imagery from NASA makes this project a joy to work on.
+A web app that fetches the astronomy picture of the day from the NASA API and displays it on the page using advanced concepts such as asynchronous programming, working with the DOM, and using localStorage.
 </em>

 🔗 <https://vjs-wayney-nasa-apod.netlify.app/>